psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 "No. 177, with about twelve merchant ships, sailed on Friday evening for Cork.
 She calls at Plymouth to take the trade from them."
 "A Monsieur Brodelet."

 [In No. XIV and XV, which contains a numerical list of the fleet.
 No. 98 is the Princess Caroline, No. 111 the Endymion, No. 162 the Alarm, No. 40 the Magnificent, No. 101 the Renown, No. 20 the Berwick, No. 170 the Albemarle, No. 122 the Arethnsa.
-No. 126 the Monsieur, No. 119 la Prudente, No. 136 the Recovery, No. 183 the Mddea.]
+No. 126 the Monsieur, No. 119 la Prudente, No. 136 the Recovery, No. 183 the Medea.]

 Mr. Serjeant *Grose* to Capt. *Harrison*.
 Do you recollect at what time in the year 1782, the Princess Caroline sailed from Spithead?— I believe, in the month of February.